getmaxun/maxun_docs/docs/robot/crawl/introduction.md

 ---
-id: crawl-introduction
+id: crawl
-title: Crawl Robots
+title: Crawl
 sidebar_position: 1
 ---

-# Crawl Robots
+# Crawl

-Crawl robots automatically discover and scrape multiple pages from a website.
-Instead of manually specifying each URL, crawl robots intelligently find pages using sitemaps and by following links, then extract content from each page.
+Crawl automatically discovers and scrapes multiple pages from a website.
+Instead of manually specifying each URL, crawl intelligently finds pages and extracts content from each page.

 ![Crawl Robot Interface](crawl_interface.png)